Table of Contents

 Statement of Special Educational Needs

-Where a child has a statement of SEN, the local authority has a duty to review the statement annually to establish whether the child's needs are being met and whether the statement should remain in force.
+Where a child has a statement of SEN, the local authority has a duty to review the statement annually.
 The statement is not enforceable on the parent.
-The parent has a legal duty to provide education to meet the child's special needs, but education at home may be very different from school-based provision.
+Education at home may be very different from school-based provision.
 In some cases, the home educating family will be able to make the case that the statement is irrelevant and should cease to remain in place.
 In other cases, particularly when the family wishes for the child to return to school, it is possible for the statement process to be initiated while the child is home educated.
-Read more about some families' experience of the Annual Statement Review on our Briefing on the SEN Green Paper
+A statement can also be very useful when it comes to arranging extra time or other adaptations for exams.
+Please see http://www.ehe-sen.org.uk/ for further information.

 Not Mandatory to see Child as Part of Annual SEN Statement Review